-In areas of concavities the reflectance profiles that we observe may contain significant amounts of inter-reflected light.
+In areas of concavities the reflectance profiles that we observe may contain significant amounts of interreflected light.
 The contribution of this light transport has to be removed before we fit the subsurface scattering model to the reflectance values.
-We make the observation that most indirect light on a point generally arrives from areas that are relatively far and relatively large compared to the stripe distance: for example, indirect light on a point on the side of the nose arrives from all over the cheek.
-Thus it is a reasonable assumption that, given the frequency of our stripes, the same amount of indirect light arrives at a particular point on the face regardless of which stripe pattern phase is begin projected.
+We note that most indirect light on a point generally arrives from areas that are relatively far and relatively large compared to the stripe distance: for example, indirect light on a point on the side of the nose arrives from all over the cheek.
+Thus it is a reasonable assumption that, given the frequency of our stripes, the same amount of indirect light arrives at a particular point on the face regardless of which stripe pattern phase is being projected.
+The same observation was made earlier by [14] in regard to Gray code stripe patterns.
 This assumption is violated in areas with local geometric detail (such as skin folds), and we do not expect this technique to produce accurate results in such regions.

 To find the amount of indirect light we first estimate the best matching curve as outlined in section 5.1, and then subtract from the minimum of the input curve the minimum of the matched curve.
-This gives us the amount of reflectance that the scattering model could not account for, most probably due to the indirect light.
-To compensate for this light we subtract its estimated value from the input profile and then rematch the profile to the LUT.
-Figure 3 (d) shows the amount of indirect light that we estimated for a particular capture session.
-Note that the greatest amount of indirect light was calculated to be in concavities such as the eye sockets and under the chin, as is expected.
+This gives us the amount of reflectance that the scattering model could not account for, most probably due to the interreflected light.
+Following [14], we use subtraction to compensate for this indirect light; we subtract its estimated value from the input profile and then rematch the profile to the LUT.
+Figure 1(d) shows the amount of indirect light that we estimated for a particular capture.
+Note that the greatest amount of indirect light was calculated to be in concavities such as the eye sockets and under the chin.
+More recently, [9] uses a similar technique to estimate the direct and indirect light in various scenes.